siddharth-prabhu/siddharth-prabhu.github.io/_posts/2025-10-04-BiLevelOptimization.md

 \end{equation}
 $$

-Since we only require the gradient of $p^*$ with respect to $\phi$, its computation can be accelerate by storing the decomposition of the $\hat{L}_{pp}$ and $g_p \hat{L}_{pp} g_p$ during the forward pass, and reusing them when computing derivatives either using forward-mode or reverse-mode automatic differentiation.
+Since we only require the gradient of $p^{\ast}$ with respect to $\phi$, its computation can be accelerate by storing the decomposition of the matrix $$ \hat{L}_{pp}\quad \text{and} \quad g_p \hat{L}_{pp} g_p $$ during the forward pass, and reusing them when computing derivatives either using forward-mode or reverse-mode automatic differentiation.
 However, storing this decomposition compromises the accuracy of any higher-order derivatives of $p^*$ with respect to $\phi$.
 Fortunately, this is acceptable in our case, as we do not need any higher-order derivatives as shown in Equation 11.
 An additional advantage of reusing this decomposition, particularly in JAX, is that it makes the forward-mode equations linear in the input tangent space [^5].
 As a result, a custom forward rule is sufficient for both forward- and reverse-mode automatic differentiation.
 This enables faster Hessian computation using the forward-over-reverse approach, compared to reverse-over-reverse mode in case when the decomposition is not reused.

 ### 2.3 Derivatives of Ordinary Differential Equations

-Computing derivative of $p^*$ with respect to $\phi$ also requires computing sensitivities across the differential equation solver.
+Computing derivative of $p^{\ast}$ with respect to $\phi$ also requires computing sensitivities across the differential equation solver.
 Using the forward-mode optimize-then-discretize differentiation approach gives

 $$
 \begin{equation}